-2.1 Initial Case Management Contact Contact with client and/or referring agent is attempted within one working day of receiving a case assignment.
+2.1 Initial Case Management Contact • Documentation in client record Contact with client and/or referring agent is attempted within one working day of receiving a case assignment.
 If the case manager is unable to make contact within one (1) working day, this is documented and explained in the client record.
 Case manager should also notify their supervisor.
 All subsequent attempts are documented.
-Documentation in client record 2.2 Acuity The case manager should use an acuity scale or other standardized system as a measurement tool to determine client needs (applies to TDSHS funded case managers only).
-Completed acuity scale in client's records 2.3 Progress Notes All case management activities, including but not limited to all contacts and attempted contacts with or on behalf of clients are documented in the client record within 72 hours of their occurrence.
-Legible, signed and dated documentation in client record.
-Documentation of time expended with or on behalf of patient in progress notes 2.4 Client Referral and Tracking Agency will have policies and procedures in place for referral and follow-up for clients with medical conditions, nutritional, psychological/social and financial problems.
-The agency will maintain a current list of agencies that provide primary medical care, prescription medications, assistance with insurance payments, dental care, transportation, nutritional counseling and supplements, support for basic needs (rent, food, financial assistance, etc.) and other supportive services (e.g. legal assistance, partner elicitation services and Client Risk Counseling Services (CRCS).
-The Case Manager will: Initiate referrals within two (2) weeks of the plan being completed and agreed upon by the Client and the Case Manager Work with the Client to determine barriers to referrals and facilitate access to referrals Utilize a tracking mechanism to monitor completion of all case management referrals Review of Agency's Policies and Procedures Manual indicates compliance Documentation of follow-up tracking activities in clients records A current list of agencies that provide services including availability of the Blue Book 2.5 Client Notification of Service Provider Turnover Documentation in client record
+Progress Notes • Legible, signed and dated 2.2 All case management activities, including but not limited to all contacts and attempted contacts with or on behalf of clients are documented in the client record within 72 hours of their occurrence. documentation in client record.
+Documentation of time expended with or on behalf of patient in progress notes 2.3 Client Referral and TrackingAgency will have policies and procedures in place for referral and follow-up for clients with medical conditions, nutritional, psychological/social and financial problems.
+The agency will maintain a current list of agencies that provide primary medical care, prescription medications, assistance with insurance payments, dental care, transportation, nutritional counseling and supplements, support for basic needs (rent, food, financial assistance, etc.) and other supportive services (e.g. legal assistance, partner elicitation services and Client Risk Counseling Services (CRCS).The Case Manager will: • Initiate referrals within two (2) weeks of the plan being completed and agreed upon by the Client and the Case Manager • Work with the Client to determine barriers to referrals and facilitate access to referrals • Utilize a tracking mechanism to monitor completion of all case management referrals Review of Agency's Policies and Procedures Manual indicates compliance Documentation of follow-up tracking activities in clients records A current list of agencies that provide services including availability of the Blue Book 2.4 Client Notification of Service Provider Turnover Documentation in client record Client must be provided notice of assigned service provider's cessation of employment within 30 days of the employee's departure.
+2.5 Client Transfers between Agencies: Open or Closed less than One Year Documentation in client record

-Client must be provided notice of assigned service provider's cessation of employment within 30 days of the employee's departure.
-2.6 Client Transfers between Agencies: Open or Closed less than One Year The case manager should facilitate the transfer of clients between providers.
+The case manager should facilitate the transfer of clients between providers.
 All clients are transferred in accordance with Case Management Policy and Procedure, which requires that a "consent for transfer and release/exchange of information" form be completed and signed by the client, the client's record be forwarded to the receiving care manager within five (5) working days and a Request for Transfer form be completed for the client and submitted to RWGA by the receiving agency.
-Documentation in client record 2.7 Caseload Case load determination should be based on client characteristics, acuity level and the intensity of case management activities.
-Review of the agency's policies and procedures for Staffing ratios
+2.6 Caseload Case load determination should be based on client characteristics, acuity level and the intensity of case management activities. • Review of the agency's policies and procedures for Staffing ratios